joe-at-da/face-swap/docs/parliament_tv_roadmap.md

 ## Overview
 This roadmap outlines the planned enhancements for the Parliament TV capture functionality in the MP Video Clip Manager.
 The goal is to create a more intelligent, automated system for capturing, identifying, and processing parliamentary video content.

-## Current Status (May 1, 2025)
+## Current Status (May 3, 2025)
 - ✅ Basic Parliament TV capture functionality implemented
-- ✅ Stream URL extraction and validation
+- ✅ Stream URL extraction and validation with support for both video and audio streams
 - ✅ Active capture detection and management
 - ✅ Integration with main capture UI
 - ✅ Facial recognition-based capture termination
 - ✅ Error handling for conflicts and invalid streams
+- ✅ Fixed NoneType errors in capture process
+- ✅ Improved video and audio stream handling
+- ✅ Enhanced ffmpeg integration for combining video and audio
+- ✅ Robust path handling with directory creation

 ## Phase 1: Speaker Identification (May-June 2025)